dJPoida/docmost-oss-mcp-shim/README.md

 ## 🚀 Why This Exists

 The open‑source edition of Docmost doesn't expose API keys or external automation features.
-This shim fills that gap by acting as a local authenticated bridge.
+This shim fills that gap by acting as an authenticated bridge between AI agents and your Docmost instance.

 ✅ No enterprise license required
-✅ No manual cookies or tokens
+✅ No manual cookie management
-✅ Simple REST API agents can call locally
+✅ Simple REST API for AI agents
+✅ Production-ready Docker deployment
+✅ Works on Raspberry Pi and ARM devices

 ## ⚙️ Setup